phreeza/manuscript_axon_potentials/doc/manuscript.md

 superior olive (MSO) [@McLaughlin2010Oscillatory].
 The phase reversal in this case was modeled based on the assumption that the postsynaptic NL and
 MSO dendrites with their bipolar morphology generate the dipolar EFP response [@McLaughlin2010Oscillatory; @Goldwyn2014Model].
+However, in the owl this dipolar morphology of neurons is largely absent [@carr90], making dendritic sources unlikely.
+In NL, synaptic currents cannot explain a dipolar EFP.
+This
-However, in the owl this dipolar morphology is largely absent [@carr90], making dendritic sources unlikely.
-This suggests that similar dipolar field potentials in owls and mammals emerge from different physiological substrates.
+suggests that similar dipolar field potentials in owls and mammals emerge from different physiological substrates.
 Such a convergence might point towards an evolutionary pressure favouring such an EFP structure in coincidence detection